OSTA-group/osta-extensions/README.md

 - __description__ (string): Description or additional information about the landmark.
 - __types__ (string[]): Types or categories associated with the landmark (e.g., historical, natural, cultural).

-The 'types' field is required, but the array length can be 0 for extensions that do not provide landmark type information.
+The 'types' field is required, but the array can be of length 0 for extensions that do not provide landmark type information.
 If there is already a landmark at a certain location, the types of the existing and new landmarks will be concatenated.

 The returned data should look like this:
 ```json